MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/postgresql.md

 ms.service: postgresql
 ---

-# Azure PostgreSQL modules for Node.js
+# Azure PostgreSQL modules for JavaScript

-The recommended client library for accessing Azure Database for PostgreSQL is the open-source [Node.js connection library for Azure Database for PostgreSQL](https://www.npmjs.com/package/pg).
+The recommended client library for accessing Azure Database for PostgreSQL is the open-source [JavaScript connection library for Azure Database for PostgreSQL](https://www.npmjs.com/package/pg).
-This library is a non-blocking PostgreSQL client for Node.js, supporting pure JavaScript and optional native libpq bindings.
+This library is a non-blocking PostgreSQL client for JavaScript, supporting pure JavaScript and optional native libpq bindings.

 Learn more about [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql/)